Why do captions matter in videos?

 Studies have shown that video captions can significantly enhance viewer attention, retention, and overall engagement.

-• Enhanced Comprehension and Retention: Subtitles improve comprehension and retention, especially in academic contexts, by helping viewers better understand and recall information.
+Enhanced Comprehension and Retention: Subtitles improve accessibility, comprehension, and retention, especially in academic contexts, by helping viewers better understand and recall information.

-• Increased Viewer Engagement: Subtitles boost engagement by promoting active reading and immersion in multimedia content, while also supporting language learning.
+Increased Viewer Engagement: Subtitles help viewers engage more.
+They encourage active reading and make multimedia content more immersive.
+Subtitles also support language learning.

-How to auto generate caption per word in Premiere Pro?
+How to auto-generate captions per word in Premiere Pro?

-In Premiere Pro, adding animated captions like the ones that change per word, things can get tricky.
-You have to type in the transcription manually, set the timestamps down to the word, and animate each keyframe.
-If you are skilled with Adobe After Effects, you could make a motion preset of your own but it takes a lot of effort too.
+To add subtitles, you have to type in the transcription manually, set the timestamps down to the word, and animate each keyframe.
+If you know how to use Adobe After Effects, you can create your own motion preset.
+However, it requires a lot of effort.

-What are the most important thins to consider when choosing a auto caption plugin?
+What are the most important things to consider when choosing an auto caption plugin?

 While adding captions might seem straightforward, there are a lot of details that can make or break your workflow.
 Here are the key factors to consider:

-• Preview Capability: You should be able to change styles and animations and preview the results directly on your video in real time before rendering the captions throughout whole video.
+Preview Capability: You should be able to change styles and animations and preview the results directly on your video in real time before rendering the captions throughout the whole video.

-• Speed: You’ll still have to apply the full transcription to the video and review it to see what the real video would look like.
-Order to do this and change again, applying captions to sequence should be fast and easy.
+Speed: You’ll still have to apply the full transcription to the video and review it to see what the real video would look like.
+To do this and change again, applying captions to the sequence should be fast and easy.
 This becomes especially important when working on longer videos, where applying captions to an hour-long clip can take significant time.

-• Built-in Templates: Having a large variety of ready-made templates will save you time and give a good starting point for your customized style.
+Built-in Templates: Having a large variety of ready-made templates will save you time and give a good starting point for your customized style.
+Read more tips on how to save time in Premiere Pro here.

-• In my experiment, the graphic clip method was about x20 faster than the MOGRT method.
-So like 10 minutes of caption rendering takes 12 minutes and an additional 10 minutes to render to see the preview and the graphic clip method only took 40 seconds to fully render.
+In our experiment, the graphic clip method was about x20 faster than the MOGRT method.
+It takes about 10 minutes to render captions.
+Then, it takes another 12 minutes to see the preview.
+The graphic clip method only takes 40 seconds to fully render.

-• Font Support (Cloud Fonts): Your plugin should support custom fonts, including those you've downloaded or purchased.
-It's frustrating when a plugin doesn't allow you to use the fonts you’ve invested in.
+Font Support (Cloud Fonts): Your plugin should support custom fonts, including those you've downloaded or purchased.
+Frustration arises when a plugin doesn't allow you to use what you've invested in.

 1. Cutback